lopezdsr/sql-query/sql-query.md

 By default the access to this database will be performed with the IAM identity of the user that has submitted the query.
 This default requires that the database is enabled for IAM authentication.
 Also, before using this option, make sure that the IBMid of the user hase been added as a database user.
 See section "Console User Experience" in the "User management" documentation of the [Db2 Knowledge Center](https://www.ibm.com/support/knowledgecenter/en/SS6NHC/com.ibm.swg.im.dashdb.security.doc/doc/iam.html).
 This option is not available for Db2 lite plans because they don't support IAM authentication in the database.

-If you cannot or do not want to use the default mechanism of IAM user authentication, you can optionally specify a custom user and password or a custom API Key.
+If you cannot or do not want to use the default mechanism of IAM user authentication, you can optionally specify a custom user and password or a custom API key.
 To do so, store the secrets into {{site.data.keyword.keymanagementservicefull}} and specify an [access secret clause](/docs/services/sql-query?topic=sql-query-sql-reference#accessSecrets).
 Refer to the [security documentation](/docs/services/sql-query?topic=sql-query-security#accessauthentication) for further details.
 This option allows you to connect to *any* Db2 database that is accessible from the IBM public cloud network

 The Db2 Table URI has the form: